iamaldren/car-parking-system/README.md

 The scheduler has a `fixedDelay` of 1 min, with an `initialDelay` of 5 seconds.

-Output can be seen in the logs.
+Output can be seen in the logs, or in the output file (if enabled).

-## What can be improved?

-1. Output file.
-2. Better design.